mongodb/specifications/source/auth/tests/mongodb-aws.rst

 #.
 Clear the cache.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation adds credentials to the cache..
 #.
-Override the cached credentials with an "Expiration" that is within one
+Override the cached credentials with an "Expiration" that is within thirty
-   minute of the current UTC time.
+   seconds of the current UTC time.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation updates the credentials in the cache.
 #.
 Poison the cache with garbage content.